 Solutions for Maggots in Your Compost

 While you don’t HAVE to do anything if the maggots you’re dealing with are black soldier fly larvae, you may want to for one of two reasons:

 - You find them gross and don’t want them in your compost, no matter what

 - There are simply too many, and it’s interfering with the progress of your compost

 Solution 1: Add more browns

 These maggots do well when they have a lot of food material to feed on and a relatively moist environment.
-To combat that, simply add more brown materials to your compost to dry it out a bit and lower the percentage of food matter that larvae can find and feed on.
+To combat that, add more brown materials to your compost to dry it out and lower the percentage of food matter that larvae can find and feed on.

 Solution 2: Lime your compost